anita-1/AdventOfCode2020Day18/README.txt

 Assumptions:
 Each line consists of integers, *, (, )

+Technical use:
+Java
+data types: long, ArrayList

+Approach:
+Read file
+Read each line
+linear iteration
+Extract inside the insides of parenthesis from left to right in findSum() and send to mathString() Find addition sum in mathString()
+    do additions
+        remove the used elements
+        add the result back into list
+    if there are other elements after the additions, send to mulString() otherwise send result back to findSum() Find product result in mulString()
+    send result back to mathString() remove used elements add result sum back into list next parenthesis return line sum to main()
+Add line sum to product

 Example Input:
 1 + (2 * 3) + (4 * (5 + 6))